mochji/synapsea/README.md

 Example:

-`v1.2.00-unstable` would mean the unstable version of the 3rd patch of the 2nd minor version of the 1st major version.
+`v1.2.00-unstable` would mean the unstable version of the 2nd minor version of the 1st major version.

 `v1.1.02` would mean the stable version of the 2nd patch of the 1st minor version of the 1st major version.